DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

  #.
 Configure colors

     Copy contents of danil.itermcolors file in this repo then create your own 'user.itermcolors' file in your home directory and paste the contents of danil.itermcolors file there.
+Then in iTerm2 go to:

+        iTerm2 Settings
+            Profiles
+                Colors
+                    Color Presets
-    iTerm2 Settings -> Profiles -> Colors -> Color Presets -> Import (and chose this user.itermcolors file in the home dir) -> after import in Color Presets select this 'user' color theme
+                        Import (and chose this user.itermcolors file in the home dir) after import in Color Presets select this 'user' color theme

  #.
 Configure fonts